-In 2003, Terry founded The Literary Arts Partnership at the University of Central Florida, which offers poetry and storytelling workshops in community settings to children, youth, and adults throughout Central Florida.
+In 2003, Terry founded The Literary Arts Partnership at the University of Central Florida, which offers poetry and storytelling workshops in community settings to children, youth, and adults throughout central Florida.
 LAP was founded on the belief that poetry and storytelling are powerful tools that enhance literacy, learning attitude, character, and self-awareness.
-Terry trains and supports university students to serve as teaching artists in the community.

-Terry has provided creative writing workshops in public schools, residential treatment facilities, prisons, shelters, assisted living facilities, foster homes, and community centers.
+Terry and her students have provided creative writing workshops in public schools, residential treatment facilities, prisons, shelters, assisted living facilities, foster homes, and community centers.
 As a result of this work, Terry published a textbook Creative Writing in the Community: A Guide.

-LAP is a member of the National Writers in the School Alliance.
+LAP is a member of the National Writers in the Schools Alliance.